Yongcheng123/test_plugin/READ ME.md

 # Sample Input

----

-  * This bundle will take four input file
+  * This bundle will take four input files

 > 1. testingList_Stride.txt (path: test_plugin/ChimeraX/data/).
 The testing data
 > information will be list in this file.